particle-iot/docs/src/content/tutorials/asset-tracking/tracker-configuration.md

 - Enumerations (a string with fixed options, a dropdown menu)
 - JSON objects (of the above types, with some limitations)

-There is a limit to the size of the data, as it needs to fit in a 622-byte publish.
+There is a limit to the size of the data, as it needs to fit in a publish.
 You should keep the data of a reasonable size and avoid overly lengthy JSON key names for this reason.
+The publish size varies from 622 to 1024 bytes of UTF-8 characters depending on Device OS version; see [API Field Limits](/reference/device-os/firmware/#overview-of-api-field-limits).

 ### Adding to the schema